Code-Institute-Submissions/Henry-Phillips-Cars-1st-milestone-project/README.md

 - Active buttons to other pages

-- Current vehicle pictures with walk around video and vehicle description enquire by a button which takes you to the contact us page with further instructions
+- Current vehicle pictures with carousel images and vehicle description enquire by a button which takes you to the contact us page with further instructions

 - Contact us banner